Computing HF^ by factoring mapping classes: Bimodules for arc-slides

+When Convention~\ref{label:conv} does not hold for the over-slide, as before we switch the roles of the two tensor factors in the definition of near-chords. \end{definition}

-The calculation of the arc-slide bimodule for an over-slide is not quite as straightforward as it is for under-slides: we cannot say that all near-chords appear in the differential, and indeed the bimodule is determined uniquely only up to homotopy equivalence.
+The calculation of the arc-slide bimodule for an over-slide is not quite as straightforward as for under-slides: we cannot say that all near-chords appear in the differential, and indeed the bimodule is determined uniquely only up to isomorphism.
 The near-chords which might or might not appear in the differential for a given arc-slide bimodule are the following:

 \begin{definition} A near-chord for an over-slide is called \emph{indeterminate} if it is of one of the following types: \begin{itemize} \item It is a near-chord of Type~(\ref{typeO:ExtraSigma}), and its restricted support is $[c_2,c_1]$. \item It is a near-chord of Type~(\ref{typeO:FewerSigma}), and the boundary of its restricted support contains $c_1$ or $c_2$, and the restricted support contains the interval $[c_2,c_1]$. \item It is a near-chord of Type~(\ref{typeO:dC1C2}). \item It is a near-chord of Type~(\ref{typeO:Disconnected}). \end{itemize} These cases are illustrated in Figure~\ref{fig:Indeterminates}. \end{definition}